michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 looked out.
 Printing the route table also includes the interface number mapping.

 On Linux, the command is more straightforward.
-You enter the destination in CIDR notation, include the world `via` to identify the gateway, and enter the standard interface name.
+You enter the destination in CIDR notation, include the word `via` to identify the gateway, and enter the standard interface name.

 :::